sneha-balamurali/fpga/projects/pulse_counter.md

 $${T_\mathrm{period}} = \text{the total time of one complete cycle}$$

 - Which E1 pins to connect:
-    - Connect the wire recieving the signal to pin DIO_0P and the ground to GND.
+    - Connect the wire receiving the signal to pin DIO_0P and the ground to GND.

 ![extension_connectors](/images/red_pitaya/extension_connectors.png)
 ![e1_connection](/images/photon_counter/e1_connection.JPEG)